 The world of tech is always changing for the better, the brighter, and the sharper.
 And when it comes to high definition monitors, the statement holds more promise than ever.
 Remember when a few years ago, we went gaga over the full HD monitors – the 1080p, exulting about how good our movies and images looked.
 I’m not talking about a pre-historic time here, this is recent past and yet – they are, as it seems, already a passé.
 Welcome to a world of higher resolution monitors – the 1440p or the quad HD, or even 4k for that matter.

-As we plan to sort out the best 1440p monitors today, let’s delve into what this resolution means.
-Apparently, the 1440p monitors are extremely high definition monitors which fall somewhere between the full HD and the 4k.
+As we plan to sort out the best 1440p monitors, let’s delve into what this resolution means.
+Apparently, the 1440p monitor aka WQHD or QHD monitor is extremely high definition monitor which falls somewhere between the full HD and the 4k.
 You’ll find people (manufacturers, reviewers, yeah) calling it Quad HD – this is because the 1440p monitors come with a resolution of 2560×1440 … Quad HD… 4 times HD… 4 times 1280 x 720p – rings a bell?

 - 1440p over other resolutions

 - 1. ASUS Designo MX25AQ 25″ WQHD 2560×1440 IPS Monitor

 - 2. ViewSonic VX2778-SMHD 27-inch WQHD 1440p Frameless Monitor